Harshit-Rastogi-01/I-Connect-Human/README.md

 This repository is intended solely as a **Portfolio showcase**.
 The source code belongs to **I Connect Humans** and is **not open source**.
-For similar projects or freelance collaboration, feel free to [contact me](mailto:harshitrastogi0206@gmail.com).
+For similar projects or freelance collaboration, feel free to [Reach me](mailto:harshitrastogi0206@gmail.com).

 ---